n. PROVISIONS:

 (ii) Rare Asset Reconstruction Limited (being assignee of debts of Indian Overseas Bank)

-(a) The company has defaulted in repayment of loan of Rs 189.96 Crore (after adjustment of repayment of Rs 10.05 Crore paid during the year ended as at March 31, 2020) (Principal of Rs.
-189.95 Crore and Interest of Rs.
+(a) The Company has defaulted in repayment of loan of Rs 183.96 Crore (after adjustment of repayment of Rs 10.05 Crore paid during the year ended as at March 31, 2020 and Rs.6 Core paid during year ended as at March 31, 2024 as upfront payment towards commitment to settlement) (Principal of Rs.
+183.95 Crore and Interest of Rs.
 0.01 Crore) in August 2011.
 Indian Overseas Bank has assigned its debts to Rare Asset Reconstruction Limited on September 28, 2017.
-The company is in the process of entering into a settlement agreement with Rare Asset Reconstruction Limited.
-As on March 31, 2024, the Company have paid Rs.
-6.00 Crore as upfront payment towards commitment to settlement.
+The Company is in the process of entering into a settlement agreement with Rare Asset Reconstruction Limited.

 (iii) Rare Asset Reconstruction Limited (being assignee of Debts of Dena Bank)

-(c) If all the terms and conditions of the settlement are fully complied and subject to sanction of the revised repayment proposal, there will be reduction of debt by Rs.
+(c) If all the terms and conditions of the settlement are fully complied there will be reduction of debt by Rs.
 23.44 Crore.

 Canara Bank and State Bank of Travancore)

-(a) The company has defaulted in repayment of the loan from Bank of India in December 2012 of Rs.
+(a) The Company has defaulted in repayment of the loan from Bank of India in December 2012 of Rs.
 628.04 Crore (Principal of Rs.
 628.04 Crore), Bank of Baroda in September 2012 of Rs.
 31.23 Crore (Principal of Rs.
 31.23 Crore), Canara Bank in September 2012 of Rs.
 232.97 Crore (Principal of Rs.
 190.18 Crore and Interest of Rs.
 42.79 Crore), State Bank of India in December 2011 of Rs.
 323.27 Crore (Principal of Rs.
 323.27 Crore) and State Bank of Travancore in September 2011 of Rs.
 91.98 Crore (Principal of Rs.
 85.04 Crore and Interest of Rs.
 6.94 Crore).
 All these loans were assigned to Edelweiss Asset Reconstruction Company Limited.
-The company entered into a settlement agreement with Edelweiss Asset Reconstruction Company Limited on March 10, 2015.
-As per the settlement agreement the company has agreed to repay the loan by March 2023.
-However, the company has again defaulted in repayment of the instalment of the loan falling due from December 2020 till March 2023 and interest thereupon.
-Based on the proposal of the company, Edelweiss Asset Reconstruction Company Limited has approved the restructuring of the outstanding due, wherein the company is required to pay total amount of Rs 391 Crore, through 28 installments (from August 08, 2023 to March 31, 2026) along with Interest @ 11% p.a. and Default Interest @ 7% p.a.
+The Company entered into a settlement agreement with Edelweiss Asset Reconstruction Company Limited on March 10, 2015.
+As per the settlement agreement, the Company had agreed to repay the loan by March 2023.
+However, the Company has again defaulted in repayment of the instalment of the loan falling due from December 2020 till March 2023 and interest thereupon.
+Based on the proposal of the Company, Edelweiss Asset Reconstruction Company Limited has approved the restructuring of the outstanding due on November 3, 2023, wherein the Company is required to pay total amount of Rs 391 Crore, through 28 installments (from August 31, 2023 to March 15, 2026) along with Interest @ 11% p.a. and default Interest @ 7% p.a and to comply with other terms and conditions.

 (b) The Management is of the opinion that Fixed Deposit of Rs.
 12.45 Crore appropriated by Bank of Baroda will be adjusted against the outstanding liability payable to Edelweiss Asset Reconstruction Company Limited, at the time of last installment.